jetherton/fileupload/readme.txt

 == Description ==
 Adds the ability to upload any file to the site and associate it with a report or a page.
 Note that for pages to work the following plugins need to either be added to a skin or customized

+The "Insert file into description" link only works if the description box uses TinyMCE, which I strongly recommend you do.

 * /application/views/admin/reports_edit.php
 	line 107: Event::run('ushahidi_action.report_form_admin', $id);